sbzappa/marabot/README.md

 - .Net Core: https://dotnet.microsoft.com/download
 - DSharpPlus: https://github.com/DSharpPlus/DSharpPlus

+### Permissions

+For all commands to work, the following permissions must be given to the bot on discord

+- Send Messages
+- Manage Messages
+- Manage Roles
+- Access Channels
+- Add Reactions

 ### Configuration

 First, follow these guidelines to set up a discord bot account: